- Enhance the value of your degree

 - Start an application.
-And don't worry, your application doesn’t need to be lodged in one go.
-You can save your progress and come back to it.
+Don't worry if you can't complete your application in one go - you can save your progress and come back to it.

 You’ll be notified about your application outcome for the Student Exchange program in February for applications submitted in December, and in August for applications submitted in July.

 Once accepted, we’ll prompt you to seek approval from your Student Advising Office for all units to be undertaken overseas.
 If units selected in your original study plan change, are no longer available or are no longer suitable for your course, you’ll need to gain approval from your Student Advising Office.

 While on exchange, you need to enrol in the recommended full load required at the host university, which is equivalent to a full-time load at UWA.
 Study load varies depending on the contact hours, assessment method and workload required at each individual university.

 Consult the Accepted Full Load Equivalents document below.

 - Recommended Full Academic Load at Exchange Universities MS